spacemeshos/docs/docs/start/smeshing/smeshing_adv/api.md

 }
 ```

-- See the events stream (a useful, high level idea of what the node is doing, including PoST init, PoET registration, publishing ATXs, and publishing proposals):
+- See the events stream (a useful, high-level idea of what the node is doing, including PoST init, PoET registration, publishing ATXs, and publishing proposals):

 ```bash
 > grpcurl -plaintext localhost:9093 spacemesh.v1.AdminService.EventsStream